 - facial pain or numbness

 - pain or numbness in the arms or below them

 - double vision or blurred vision

 - racing heartbeat or rapid changes in blood pressure when changing position

 - fainting when standing up

 Positional headaches usually occur while a person is standing or sitting upright and improve when they lie down.
 Only a few conditions can cause them, most notably CSF leaks and POTS.

 Some CSF leaks resolve without treatment, whereas others require lifestyle changes, medications, EBP procedures, or surgical repairs.

-Treatments for most CSF leaks tend to be successful, but some people may continue to have symptoms and disability after several treatments.
+Treatments for most CSF leaks tend to be successful, but some people may continue to have symptoms and persistent disability after several treatments.